-Alison is a wife of one, mother of three, and teacher of many.
+Alison is a wife of one, mother of four, and teacher of many.
 She lives in rural South Dakota where she enjoys life on the prairie as a dual parish pastor’s wife.
 A trained Lutheran school teacher and homeschooling mom, she has a passion for children’s education, especially education in the Christian faith.
-She is a brainstormer by nature and those who are close to her never know what new idea she will think of next.
-Recent adventures with her family have included tapping trees to make syrup; creating, expanding, and selling her own granola business; and learning to preserve fresh garden goodness for year-round use.
+She loves locally grown food, foraging with her family, reading classic literature she's never read before, and day dreaming.

 Nicole is a writer and the Managing Editor of The Family in America: A Journal of Public Policy, the quarterly publication of The Howard Center for Family, Religion & Society.
 She is also the wife of Michael and the mother of two little boys and a needy German Shepherd rescue.
 When she isn’t writing or tending to children, she enjoys running, cooking, drinking coffee, feeling guilty about how said coffee is affecting the nursing baby, and pinning projects which she will probably never get around to.